ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Showers and thunderstorms likely before 1pm, then a chance of showers and thunderstorms between 1pm and 4pm.
-Mostly cloudy,
+Partly sunny,
          with a high near 84.
-West wind around 5 mph.
-Chance of precipitation is 70%.<br></div>
+South southwest wind around 3 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">